-RunNation Film Festival has been formed to bring human interest stories to the wider community, using running as the medium of storytelling.
-It wants to celebrate the power of running, how it inspires oneself via creative expression through the medium of film, thus providing a truly interactive and immersive experience.
+RunNation Film Festival was created to bring human interest stories to the wider community, using running as the medium of storytelling.
+RunNation aims to celebrate the power of running and inspire people through the creative expression of film.

 The inaugural festival was back in 2015 held in just Sydney, Australia.
 It was a compilation of a series of short films of various length.
 One of the pieces was the story of Kirrily Dear who ran 860km through the countryside of New South Wales, to raise awareness of Domestic Violence.
 The piece told of the physical and emotional toll it had on her, through the running and, at the same time, the many disclosures from women while she was out running.
 Another story was of the 2012 Boston Marathon Champion and former University of Louisville runner, Wesley Korir, who not only won Boston, but then ran for parliament in Kenya as an independent candidate, and won.
 That having been said, for fans of the sport. the film also is about why they run, why they race, what motivates them, and shows the Kenyan running phenomena up close and personal like never before.
 Both pieces truly epitomised what Run Nation Running Nation is all about, the human spirit.

 In 2016 with a new set of inspirational stories, Run Nation Running Film Festival was screened in seven different venues to over 3500 audiences.
 It became a melting pot for runners and non-runners alike to truly come together and be completely immersed and inspired by the power of film.